METRO tracks various metrics on a monthly and annual basis in order to measure the growth and performance of the system.

 METRO tracks the fuel efficiency of every vehicle in our fleet for every day of operation in a given calendar year.
 This allows us to track how vehicles are performing and make educated decisions about our existing fleet and future bus procurements.

 Like a typical passenger vehicle, the fuel efficiency of buses is affected by numerous factors.
 Buses are heavy, stop much more often than most vehicles, and tend to put in many more miles on city streets than on highways.
 For these reasons, METRO diesel buses typically have a fuel efficiency of about 5 miles per gallon (MPG).
 Compressed natural gas (CNG) buses are similarly efficient to diesel.
-Battery electric buses (BEB's) do not use liquid fuel, but their fuel efficiency is typically four to five times better than their diesel counterparts.
+Battery electric buses (BEB's) do not use liquid fuel, but their peak fuel efficiency is four to five times better than their diesel counterparts.
+BEB's perform best during the late spring and early fall, when energy is not needed for heat or air conditioning.

 Fuel efficiency can vary throughout the year based on several factors, including traffic, weather, and the age of the vehicle fleet in a given fuel type.